-- (i) The proposal would not result in more than 2 houses in multiple occupation adjoining.
-Residential dwellings are sited adjacent to the application site on both sides. - (ii) The proposal would not result in a single dwelling having a house in multiple occupation on both sides. - (iii) There are no other HMO's within the vicinity. - (iv) The proposal would include the provision of communal external amenity space by way of 107 square metres of garden space to the side of the property and 38 square metres of amenity space by way of the rear garden.
-Whilst it is acknowledged that the policy requires 50 square metres of amenity space to be provided to the rear, the area to the side would provide private amenity space and is therefore considered to be acceptable. - (v) Refuse storage provision is assessed elsewhere within the report. - (vi) Parking provision is assessed elsewhere within the report. - (vii) The site does not fall within the aircraft noise zone.
+(i) The proposal would not result in more than 2 houses in multiple occupation adjoining.
+Residential dwellings are sited adjacent to the application site on both sides.

+(ii) The proposal would not result in a single dwelling having a house in multiple occupation on both sides.

+(iii) There are no other HMO's within the vicinity.

+(iv) The proposal would include the provision of communal external amenity space by way of 107 square metres of garden space to the side of the property and 38 square metres of amenity space by way of the rear garden.
+Whilst it is acknowledged that the policy requires 50 square metres of amenity space to be provided to the rear, the area to the side would provide private amenity space and is therefore considered to be acceptable.

+(v) Refuse storage provision is assessed elsewhere within the report.

+(vi) Parking provision is assessed elsewhere within the report.

+(vii) The site does not fall within the aircraft noise zone.

-Given that Stockport does not have a 5 year housing supply, subject to the development being acceptable with regard to its visual impact, its relationship to neighbouring residents, its impact upon the highway network and in all other regards, the principle of converting the building to provide a 15 bed HMO is acceptable.
-Therefore, in summary, the principle of the proposed use of the premises as a residential HMO, located within an accessible and sustainable location is considered to be acceptable, in accordance with saved UDP policies CDH1.4 and Core Strategy DPD policies CS2, CS4 and H-2.
-The proposal would provide additional residential accommodation, and contribute towards meeting the housing needs of the Borough.
+Given that Stockport does not have a 5 year housing supply, subject to the development being acceptable with regard to its visual impact, its relationship to neighbouring residents, its impact upon the highway network and in all other regards, the principle of converting the building to provide a 16 bed HMO is acceptable.

+The proposal would provide additional residential accommodation and would contribute towards meeting the housing needs of the Borough.